j1sk1ss/CordellCompiler/docs/README.md

 # Ownership rules
 ## Ownership model vs Rust
-CPL introduces a lightweight ownership model that resembles Rust’s borrow checker, but it serves a different purpose and operates with fewer restrictions.
+CPL uses a lightweight ownership model with `register allocation` that resembles Rust’s borrow checker, but it serves a different purpose and operates with fewer restrictions.

 ### Similarities
 - **Ownership tracking**: